Literature of French - speaking countries for language teachers 4100-IVLITFRA

 5. Alain Duchesne & Thierry Leguay, Petite fabrique de littérature, Paris, Magnard, 2003.

-6. selected articles from magazines: Nouvelle Revue Pédagogique, Le Français dans le Monde, Etudes de Linguistique Appliquée, Les Cahiers pédagogiques, Języki Obce w Szkole
+15. Selected articles from journals: Nouvelle Revue Pédagogique, Le Français dans le Monde, Etudes de Linguistique Appliquée, Les Cahiers pédagogiques, Języki Obce w Szkole

-Texts – selected works of fiction and literature for children and teenagers
+Texts – selected works of literature for adults and literature for children and young adults

 Term 2024L: